abrodze/QuasarModel-DESI/README.md

 # QuasarModel-DESI
-Quasar Models from Brodzeller et al. (2023) and updated HIZ template that accounts for lya mean transmission.
-Files are compatable with [redrock](https://github.com/desihub/redrock).
-LOZ/HIZ_init will run in redrock main branch, but HIZ (lya optical depth upgraded model) requires customized redrock tag.
+Files accompanying [Brodzeller et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023AJ....166...66B/abstract).
+Included in this repository are the quasar templates, SDSS redshift catalog used for training the templates, and an updated HIZ template that accounts for lya mean transmission.
+The latter model is discussed in Bault et al. (2024).
+All template files are compatable with [redrock](https://github.com/desihub/redrock).
+LOZ/HIZ_init will run in redrock main branch, but HIZ (the lya optical depth upgraded templates) requires a customized redrock tag.
 See **TODO: ADD LINK** for more details.
+LOZ/HIZ_init produced the standard quasar classifications for DESI year one data release.
+HIZ refined the z>1.6 DESI DR1 redshifts, redshift catalog to be released.

 Contact abrodze@gmail.com for questions about this repository.

 # Files